microsoft/promptflow/examples/flex-flows/chat-basic/README.md

 - Setup connection

 Go to "Prompt flow" "Connections" tab.
-Click on "Create" button, select one of LLM tool supported connection types and fill in the configurations.
+Click on "Create" button, select one of prompty supported connection types and fill in the configurations.

 Or use CLI to create connection: